-Appellant, Kyle Ellison, appeals from the February 6, 2023 judgment of the Mahoning County Court of Common Pleas.
+{¶1} Appellant, Keith Ellison, appeals from the February 2, 2023 judgment and the February 6, 2023 amended judgment of the Mahoning County Court of Common Pleas.
 Following a trial by jury, Appellant was found guilty of kidnapping, abduction, robbery, and assault.
-The trial court sentenced him to five years (minimum) to seven and one-half years (maximum) in prison.
-On appeal, Appellant raises arguments involving sufficiency of the evidence, manifest weight, cumulative error doctrine, and actual vindictiveness in sentencing on the part of the trial court.
+The trial court sentenced him to three years (minimum) to four and one-half years (maximum) in prison.
+On appeal, Appellant raises arguments involving sufficiency of the evidence, manifest weight, and cumulative error doctrine.
 Finding no reversible error, we affirm.